 While he started out at art shows, he now takes on commissions from councils, community groups and private collectors.
 Close to home, you’ll find his work on roadsides and water towers with the Swagman and Rusty at Boree Creek and Not So Itsy Spider at Urana.
 His sculptures are also scattered throughout the Murray region and across Australia.

 The name Andrew Whitehead is well known, but the man himself is happiest under the radar.
-On trips to Yarrawonga Mulwala, he often stops by his Murray Cod sculpture-slash-bike-rack.
+On trips to Yarrawonga and Mulwala, he often stops by his Murray Cod sculpture-slash-bike-rack.
 “I go in there incognito; no one knows me.
 I see people come up to the artwork and give favourable comments and I think, well, I did a good job here.”
 It’s named King of the River because of the ball bearings added to the sharp dorsal fins on top, giving a crown-like appearance.

 It's these smaller touches he most often speaks about in his work.
 He carved the initials of local students on Shearing the Ram at Lowesdale, a piece inspired by Tom Roberts’ iconic Shearing the Rams painting.